Sholtee/sfc/README.md

     sfc: {
         your_target: {
             src: ['...'],
+            options: {
                 // optional extensions (if `dst` does not contain file name),
                 // defaults are the following:
                 exts: {
                     template: 'html',
                     script: 'js',
                     style: 'css'
                 }
                 processors: {
                     pug: require('pug').render,
                     js: function(content){
                         // do something with the content
                         return content;
                     },
                     .
                     .
                     .
+                }
             }
         }
     }